dandyling/gallery/README.md

 # Unsplash Photo Gallery

-This is a website template for an [Unsplash API](https://unsplash.com/) powered photo gallery.
-You will be able to use the website to display beautiful photos and wallpapers using the api provided by Unsplash.
+This is a website template for an [Unsplash API](https://unsplash.com/documentation) powered photo gallery.
+You will be able to use the website to display beautiful photos and wallpapers using the [api](https://unsplash.com/documentation) provided by Unsplash.

 The app is built with performance in mind.
-It uses [React Query](https://react-query.tanstack.com/), which has many benefits such as showing stale data while refetching.
+It uses [React Query](https://react-query.tanstack.com/), which has many benefits such as showing stale data while refetching, and infinite query.
 It also uses [Chakra UI](https://chakra-ui.com/), an accessible component library which are easily composible.

 Using the photo gallery, you will be able to scroll through photos infinitely.
 You will also be able to browse photos by categories.
 The photos are also optimized to show different resolutions depending on your screen size, and will show a [blurhash](https://blurha.sh/) while loading.